NVIDIA/earth2studio/docs/userguide/advanced/batch.md

 The leading dimensions were then restored back while preserving the updated domain coordinates from the model's output.

-The batch decorator will also add the batch dimension to an input that is missing *only* the `batch` dimension.
+The batch decorator will also unsqueeze a batch axis to an input that is missing *only* `batch` from the input coordinate system with no additional dimensions.
 In this instance a batch size of one is implied.
 For example, using the model in the example above: